-Pupils take English Language, English Literature, Mathematics, a Modern Foreign Language and usually two Sciences as their common curriculum.
+Pupils take English Language, English Literature, Mathematics, usually at least two science subjects and a Foreign Language as their common curriculum.
 They then take three further option subjects from a freely available choice.
 The top two Mathematics sets also study Further Mathematics.
 As a result pupils take either nine or ten GCSE/IGCSEs in the Fifth Form.
 Our belief is that it is the quality of results that matter, not the number of subjects or passes; that pupils should follow an enjoyable and diverse course that reflects their strengths and interests and that their choice involves consideration of future academic studies.

 Option subjects are Biology, Physics, Chemistry, Computer Science, French, German, Spanish, Latin, Geography, History, Music, Art, Drama, Design and Technology, Religious Studies and Physical Education.